-ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.1a Establish and maintain complete data collection of local crash reports, both long form and short form reports for ALL participating law enforcement agencies (LEAs) Percent of crash records with no missing critical data elements July 2012 Complete FLHSMV FY21: Total crashes 703,071 (98.65% electronic and 1.35% paper) FY22: Total crashes 696,947 (98.67% electronic and 1.33% paper) 6.1b Develop an analytical approach (scorecard) that identifies the root cause of the common errors discovered and reasons for incomplete crash reports.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.1a Establish and maintain complete data collection of local crash reports, both long form and short form reports for ALL participating law enforcement agencies (LEAs) Percent of crash records with no missing critical data elements July 2012 Complete FLHSMV FY21: Total crashes 703,071 (98.65% electronic and 1.35% paper) FY22: Total crashes 706,901 (98.64% electronic and 1.36% paper) as of June 2024; completion rates: Event 99.9%; Person 99.54%; Vehicle 98.93% FY23: Total crashes 716,190 (99.01% electronic and 0.99% paper) as of June 2024; completion rates: Event 99.93%; Person 99.55%; Vehicle 98.89% 6.1b Develop an analytical approach (scorecard) that identifies the root cause of the common errors discovered and reasons for incomplete crash reports.
 Establish performance measurements (baselines) based on previous FY crash data for crash report accuracy and completeness.
 Improve completeness of crash reports by 5% from baseline data.
-Annually FLHSMV FY22 Crash and UTC Data Improvement Project developed a method to conduct sample-based audits for all e-crash submittals to improve FLHSMV crash system's accuracy, completeness, and uniformity; 151 reports reviewed (84 long forms / 67 updates) across 67 LEAs; Baseline Results: 11 (or 0.03%) data fields of 47,146 reviewed were inaccurate; 55 (or 0.06%) data fields of 47,146 reviewed were incomplete; 35 (or 0.07%) data fields of 47,146 reviewed had a uniformity discrepancy; Analyze number of reports in the crash data base that would fail one or more of the measures established for accuracy.
+Annually FLHSMV FY22 Crash and UTC Data Improvement Project developed a method to conduct sample-based audits for all e-crash submittals to improve FLHSMV crash system's accuracy, completeness, and uniformity; 151 reports reviewed (84 long forms / 67 updates) across 67 LEAs.
+Baseline Results: 11 (or 0.03%) data fields of 47,146 reviewed were inaccurate; 55 (or 0.06%) data fields of 47,146 reviewed were incomplete; 35 (or 0.07%) data fields of 47,146 reviewed had a uniformity discrepancy.
+Analyze number of reports in the crash database that would fail one or more of the measures established for accuracy.
 Disseminate conclusions by distributing Accuracy, Completeness, Timeliness (ACT) reports and conducting LEA trainings to reduce error rates by 5 percent each year.
-ACT Reports sent Quarterly FLHSMV TBD: further define an automated process to provide ACT reports and continued distribution of scorecards;
+ACT Reports sent Quarterly FLHSMV FY25 Crash and UTC Data Improvement Project Objectives to create a work plan to improve accessibility ACT reports and expand the report to include vehicle and driver accuracy and completeness measures (pending NHTSA approval).

-6.1c Establish and maintain a viable communication plan with vendors, agencies and other stakeholders Law enforcement contact Annually FLHSMV Contacts updated / verified on every crash number request.
-Establish a process for formalizing feedback to LEAs information updated; online Online crash report manual completed and published on 2/5/19 Establish and maintain current contact information on key players (vendors, agencies, OPS, FLHSMV) crash manual developed and FY22 TraCS Project: continued functionality in software that links to the most recent PDF crash manual.
-Develop and maintain an online crash manual that is relevant with current practices, policies, and procedures. reviewed for updates FY23 Crash and UTC Data Improvement Project to expand crash data dictionary and manual to include edit checks, validation rules, links to other data sets/elements from other TR databases to improve accuracy and completeness.
+6.1c Establish and maintain a viable communication plan with vendors, agencies and other stakeholders.
+Establish a process for formalizing feedback to LEAs.
+Establish and maintain current contact information on key players (vendors, agencies, OPS, FLHSMV) Develop and maintain an online crash manual that is Law enforcement contact information updated; online crash manual developed and reviewed for updates Annually FLHSMV Contacts updated / verified on every crash number request.
+Online crash report manual completed and published on 2/5/19.
+FY22 TraCS Project: continued functionality in software that links to the most recent PDF crash manual.
+FY23 Crash and UTC Data Improvement Project consolidated crash data dictionary and validation rules and edit checks into one relevant with current practices, policies, and procedures. upuates one.